sofuture/knuckle_tattoos/README.md

  * OVER GROW
  * LAWN HELL
  * WEED LORD
- ** maybe with subtext 'NOT THAT KIND OF WEED NO SERIOUSLY'
+  * maybe with subtext 'NOT THAT KIND OF WEED NO SERIOUSLY'
+ * SPRD SALT